ericbright2002/Forged_in_Obsidian/README.md

 # Readme
 Welcome to my Starforged Starter Vault!
 I set this up to play Starforged in a way that fits me best.
-I think the .obsidian folder is now showing up which means you ought to be able to download this as a zip, unzip it, and simply open the vault.
-The only thing you should have to do (I think!) is add the fonts below if you want them as your heading and main typefaces.

 ## Fonts
 For the headings, I'm using [Xolonium font](https://www.fontspace.com/xolonium-font-f17644) and [Noto Sans](https://fonts.google.com/noto/specimen/Noto+Sans) as the interface font.